imnomee/05-Project-Public-API-Requests/README.md

 https://imnomee.github.io/Public-API-Requests/

+Above is the link of this repo website, if you want to see the API in action.

 In this project, we fetched Random User Data from an API (randomuser.me).
 We fetch 12 results and displayed their information on the page, including picture, name, email, city and state.